caddis/limitee/README.md

 # Limitee 1.0.2

 Limit ExpressionEngine titles, text input field types, and textarea field types to a specific character count, with a counter to let you know how many characters are remaining.
-Our thanks to [MD Character Count] for the inspriation behind this add-on.
+Our thanks to [MD Character Count] for the inspiration behind this add-on.

 [MD Character Count]: http://devot-ee.com/add-ons/md-character-count